DokFaust/dokfaust.github.io/_posts/2018-07-16-perf-guide-usage.md

 $ perf report --call-graph -G
 ```
 With this in mind, the perf output can look quite messy.
 In general looking at generated code should not be a great idea for a smaller use case, but sometimes code annotations can help us
-retrieve where to look next, also inline annotations for julia code include also function definition in files.
+retrieve where to look next, also inline annotations for julia code include function definition in source files.
 In our example

 ```
 ./compiler/optimize.jl:110